fluxninja/aperture/docs/content/guides/per-user-concurrency-limiting.md

 ```

 Navigate to the `Policies` tab on the sidebar menu, and select `Create Policy`
-in the upper right corner.
+in the upper-right corner.
 Next, choose the Rate Limiting blueprint, select
 Concurrency and complete the form with these specific values:

 1. `Policy name`: Unique for each policy, this field can be used to define